k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### CDC and Search

-Fabric has a full CDC (Change Data Capture) solution to notify external systems on data changes.
-Fabric CDC solution has a built-in integration with **Elasticsearch** to enable a cross [LU instance](/articles/01_fabric_overview/02_fabric_glossary.md#lui) search.
+The Fabric CDC (Change Data Capture) solution notifies external systems about data changes and has built-in integration with Elasticsearch to enable a cross [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) search.

 For example: search all customers called “John Doe” and live in “New-York”.

-Fabric provides a **search** command to initiate a search on the **Elasticsearch**.
-In addition, Fabric provides the **cdc_republish_instance** command to republish CDC data on LU instances.
+Fabric has a **SEARCH** command that initiates a search on Elasticsearch.
+In addition, the Fabric **CDC_REPUBLISH_INSTANCE** command can be used to republish CDC data on LUI.

 Click for more information about Fabric CDC and Search.